Procession held for Mass. State Police trooper killed in Stoneham crash

 STONEHAM, MASS.
-(WHDH) - The body of a Massachusetts State Police trooper who died following a serious crash involving her cruiser and a tanker truck on Interstate 93 in Stoneham late Thursday night was transported to a Stoneham funeral home on Saturday afternoon.
+(WHDH) - First responders held a procession Saturday for a Massachusetts State Police trooper who died following a crash involving her cruiser and a tanker truck on Interstate 93 in Stoneham.

+State police escorted the body of Trooper Tamar Bucci to Barile Funeral Home in Stoneham around 3 p.m.
+Other law enforcement members and first responders lined the route to the funeral home to pay their respects to Bucci.

-Trooper Tamar Bucci, 34, had been attempting to pull over on the northbound side of the highway to assist a disabled motorist just before the Montvale Avenue exit around 11:45 p.m. when a tanker truck carrying 10,000 gallons of gasoline struck her cruiser, pushing it off the roadway and into a rock wall, according to State Police Col. Christopher Mason.
+The 34-year-old trooper had been attempting to pull over on the northbound side of I-93 to assist a disabled motorist just before the Montvale Avenue exit around 11:45 p.m.
+Thursday when a tanker truck carrying 10,000 gallons of gasoline struck her cruiser, pushing it off the roadway and into a rock wall, according to State Police Col. Christopher Mason.

 Two good Samaritans passing by stopped and pulled Bucci from her heavily-damaged cruiser, Mason said.
 A Stoneham police officer who came upon the scene performed emergency first aid, including CPR, until EMS arrived.